alphaolomi/tigopesa-docs/README.md

-# Welcome to the unofficial mpesa-api documentation
+# tigoPesa Api documentation

-This is an attempt to re-create the official Safaricom's M-Pesa API which is currently written in PDF.
+This is an attempt to re-write the official tigoPesa's API in a developer friendly way. the current documentantion is written in pdf which makes it difficult to work on and hard to browse through the documentation.
+This is an attampt to make it easier for developers to work on this new & exciting API.

 ## Getting Started
 This documentation is created using mkdocs therefore in order run it locally you need to have python, pip and ofcourse mkdocs installed